oreopie/flood-compounding-drivers/README.md

 This repository contains the code to reproduce the main procedure for identifying the compounding drivers of river floods and the associated flood complexity, as presented in the paper:

-Jiang et al., [Compounding effects in flood drivers challenge estimates of extreme river floods](https://doi.org/10.1126/sciadv.adl4005).
-Science Advances, 10(13),eadl4005(2024).
+Jiang et al. (2024).
+[Compounding effects in flood drivers challenge estimates of extreme river floods](https://doi.org/10.1126/sciadv.adl4005).
+Science Advances, 10(13), eadl4005.

 ## Overview